EamonnMR/hovertank-22/README.md

 ![A hovertank in-game](screen03.jpg)

 Vehicular combat in godot

 [Mapping guide](http://blog.eamonnmr.com/2022/03/making-a-hovertank-level/)

-Includes HTerrain and GodotDetour (MIT)
+Includes HTerrain and GodotDetour (MIT).
+Large chunks of the Godot Detour demo are incorporated into world.gd.
+The code (not assets) are MIT licensed.

 Assets are credited by folder and licensed as noted.
 My own assets are in the Eamonn folder.